neondatabase/website/content/docs/connect/connect-intro.md

 <DetailIconCards>

-<a href="/docs/connect/connect-from-any-app" description="Learn how to connect to a Neon database from any application" icon="audio-jack">Connect to Neon from any app</a>
+<a href="/docs/connect/connect-from-any-app" description="Learn how to connect to a Neon database from any application" icon="audio-jack">Connect from any app</a>

 <a href="/docs/connect/connect-postgres-gui" description="Learn how to connect to a Neon database from a GUI application or IDE" icon="audio-jack">Connect a GUI application</a>